 If your blood pressure is 130-140/80-90, then lifestyle modification should be your initial attempt to lower it.
 National Institute of Health guidelines include:

-- Weight reduction if you are overweight, i.e. if your Body Mass Index is >25.
+- Weight reduction if you’re overweight, i.e., if your body mass index (BMI) is >25.

 - Adopt the Dietary Approach to Stop Hypertension (DASH) eating plan, which is rich in potassium and calcium and low in salt.

-However, if your blood pressure is higher than 140/90, or if the above natural measures do not work well enough after three to six months, then you’ll likely need to go on a medication.
+If your blood pressure is higher than 140/90, or if the above natural measures don't work well enough after three to six months, then you’ll likely need to go on a medication.

-Be sure you measure your blood pressure with an upper arm digital device at different times of the day and night, log it, and show it to your doctor.
+Be sure to measure your blood pressure with an upper arm digital device at different times of the day and night, log it and show it to your doctor.
 People who show wide variations will need special considerations.